leecbaker/planecommand_profiles/README.md

 This is a collection of profiles for use with PlaneCommand.

+## How to download

+To use these profiles with PlaneCommand, simply download them by clicking the green "Clone or download" button, then click "Download ZIP".

+You can then put all these files inside the directory X-Plane 11/Resources/plugins/PlaneCommand_v3.x.x/data/profiles/.

+## How to make a new profile

-If you'd like to make a new profile, you can find documentation at https://planecommand.com/profiles
+If you'd like to make a new profile, you can find documentation at https://planecommand.com/profiles .
+If you have any questions, feel free to email me: lee@planecommand.com.

 ## Reporting a problem